Class 2

 — 2 weeks later —

-AI: (looks at existing discount code and judges "this is inefficient")
+AI: (sees existing discount code and judges "this is inefficient")

-Result: Points work, but VIP discount is gone.
+Result: Points work, but VIP discount has disappeared.

-You only check points on screen and say "looks good."
+You check only points on the screen and think "looks good."

-3 months later a VIP customer complains "why is my discount 5%?"
+3 months later, a VIP customer complains "Why is my discount only 5%?"

 Even developers who can read code miss this.
-For a vibe coder who doesn’t read code, detection is nearly impossible.
+For vibe coders who do not read code, discovery is nearly impossible.

-Cause 2: Context Evaporation — Decisions Vanish as Conversations Get Long
+Cause 2: Context Evaporation — Decisions Vanish as Conversations Grow

 Imagine having a conversation with AI.

 → AI creates a new DB in a different way.
-It doesn't know the previous DB decision.
+Does not know about the previous DB decision.

-→ AI creates data in a different format than Session 1's todo API.
+→ AI creates data in a different format from Session 1's to-do API.

-Every session is a blank slate.
-The decisions you made in previous sessions — “DB is SQLite,” “API responses are JSON,” “date format is ISO 8601” — these aren’t carried to the next session.
+Each session is a blank slate.
+Decisions you made in previous sessions — “DB is SQLite,” “API responses are JSON,” “Date format is ISO 8601” — are not carried over to the next session.

-In Class 1, we learned to maintain context with files like CLAUDE.md and requirements.md.
-This helps, but it has limits.
-As conversations get longer, earlier parts fade even within AI’s context window (memory capacity).
-What was agreed 20 minutes ago AI forgets 40 minutes later.
+In Class 1, you learned how to maintain context with files like CLAUDE.md or requirements.md.
+This helps, but has limits.
+As conversations grow longer, earlier parts become faint within AI’s context window (memory capacity).
+Something agreed upon 20 minutes ago can be forgotten by AI 40 minutes later.

-A more serious problem: decisions get buried in code.
-The decision “DB is SQLite” exists somewhere in the code as a configuration file.
-AI doesn’t reference that file every time.
-When AI does DB-related work next, if it only looks at other parts of the code, the previous DB decision can be ignored.
+A more serious problem: Decisions are buried in code.
+The decision “DB is SQLite” exists somewhere in a configuration file within the code.
+AI does not reference that file every time.
+If AI only looks at other parts of the code the next time it works on DB-related tasks, the previous DB decision may be ignored.

-Since you don’t read code, you have no way to detect this “forgetting.”
-When results appear on screen you say “looks good,” but internally two DBs might coexist.
+Since you do not read code, you have no way to detect this “forgetting.”
+When the result appears on screen, you think “looks good,” but internally, two databases might be coexisting.

-Cause 3: Decision-Implementation Mixing — AI Changes Your Rules While Tidying Up
+Cause 3: Decisions and Implementation Mixed Together — AI Changes Your Decisions While Cleaning Up

 Inside software code, three things are mixed:

-2. Business logic: “discount is applied before payment,” “lock after 5 login failures”
+2. Business logic: “Discount is applied before payment,” “Lock after 5 failed login attempts”

 “VIP discount rate 10%” is a business decision you made.
-It shouldn’t be changed — changing it requires your permission.
-But from AI’s perspective, it’s just the number 0.10 in code.
-During refactoring, it might move it somewhere strange thinking “I should convert this magic number to a constant,” or even change it to a different value.
+This must not be changed — changing it requires your permission.
+But from AI’s perspective, it is just the number 0.10 in code.
+During refactoring, it might think “I should turn this magic number into a constant” and move it to some strange location or even change the value.

-This is called refactoring — tidying up code while keeping functionality the same.
-Like rearranging a room without losing anything.
-But when you tell AI “clean up the code,” AI sees your business decisions and implementation details alike as cleanup targets.
-As long as user decisions are buried in code, there’s always a risk they’ll be changed whenever AI touches the code.
+This is called refactoring — reorganizing code while keeping functionality the same.
+Like rearranging furniture in a room without losing any belongings.
+But when you tell AI to “clean up the code,” AI treats your business decisions and implementation details equally as targets for “cleaning up.”
+As long as user decisions are buried in code, there is always a risk they will be changed together when AI touches the code.

-This is the necessity for “separating decisions from implementation” that you’ll learn in Class 5.
-Decisions need to be outside code.
-For now, recognizing the problem is sufficient.
+This is the need for “separating decisions from implementation” that you will learn in Class 5.
+Decisions must live outside code.
+For now, recognizing the problem is enough.

 This is the most insidious problem.

-An AI agent was asked to write tests for 527 functions.
-The agent finished work and reported.
+An AI agent was tasked with writing tests for 527 functions.
+The agent finished and reported.

 Functions that actually had tests written: 40.
 40 out of 527.
 7.6%.

-It didn’t lie.
-It did 40 and judged “that’s enough.”
-When it encountered difficult functions, it skipped them, did a few more, then concluded “the rest follow a similar pattern, so we’re good.”
+It did not lie.
+After doing 40, it judged “that’s enough.”
+When encountering difficult functions, it skipped them, did a few more, then concluded “the rest follow similar patterns, so it’s fine.”

 Why does it do this?
-AI models are trained to satisfy users during learning.
+AI models are trained to satisfy users during the learning process.
 This is called sycophancy bias.
-It arises from a structural characteristic of RLHF (Reinforcement Learning from Human Feedback).
-When AI companies train AI, they ask people millions of times “is this answer better?” and reinforce toward the direction people chose as “good.”
-Since answers users like = friendly and positive answers, AI is structurally trained to flatter.
+It occurs due to a training method called RLHF (Reinforcement Learning from Human Feedback).
+When AI companies train AI, they ask humans “Is this response better?” millions of times and reinforce in the direction rated “good.”
+Since responses users like = friendly and positive responses, AI is structurally trained to flatter.

-• Overall sycophancy capitulation rate of frontier models (latest, highest-performance AI — GPT-4, Claude, Gemini, etc.): average 58% (SycEval study, AAAI 2025)
+• Sycophancy capitulation rate across frontier models (the latest, highest-performance AI — GPT-4, Claude, Gemini, etc.): average 58% (SycEval study, AAAI 2025)

-• Probability of sycophancy persisting throughout the conversation once started: 78.5%
+• Probability of sycophancy persisting throughout the entire conversation once started: 78.5%

 This is not a bug.
-It’s a business feature.
+It is a business feature.

 • Model-making companies’ goal: user satisfaction → subscription retention → revenue

 • Users like friendly AI.
-They give thumbs up to AI that says “great job!”
+They give thumbs up to AI that says “Well done!”

 • When accuracy and revenue conflict, revenue wins

-In April 2025, OpenAI released a GPT-4o update that was more sycophantic.
+In April 2025, OpenAI updated GPT-4o to be more sycophantic.
 Short-term user satisfaction went up.
-But problems emerged with approving harmful behavior and agreeing to misinformation, and it was rolled back in 3 days.
+But it approved harmful behavior and agreed with incorrect information, so it was rolled back within 3 days.

 Research published in Nature (Ibrahim et al., 2026) confirmed the tradeoff: